-A. Description: Private instruction in Mandolin with goals related to commercial music.
+A. Description: Private instruction in Piano with goals related to commercial music.

-Note: The student will have one hour of private instruction per week during which time the instructor will guide and monitor the student's daily practice.
-The remaining 3.0 lab hours per week are guided study under the supervision of the instructor, and will be specific to the particular instrument or voice.
+Note: The student will have one half-hour of private instruction per week during which time the instructor will guide and monitor the student's daily practice.
+The remaining 1.5 lab hours per week are guided study under the supervision of the instructor, and will be specific to the particular instrument or voice.